arcee-ai/Model-Tools/README.md

 ### EasyPEFTGUIPro

-`EasyPeftGUIPro` is designed to simplify the process of fusing a language model with a compatible LoRA, then saving the resulting model to a user's directory of choice.
+`EasyPeftGUIPro` [aka easypeftguipro.py] is designed to simplify the process of fusing a language model with a compatible LoRA, then saving the resulting model to a user's directory of choice.

 #### Prerequisites